 HighlightsThe original Wave Hill House is open for guided tours that focus on its fascinating history.
 Made from local stone, the front facade has been fully restored and preserved.
 Some Greek Revival elements are still incorporated into the mansion.
 For example, the main entrance is flanked by Corinthian columns.
 Armor Hall and the Kate French Terrace are some of the main features of the Wave Hill House.
 There's also a casual cafe that's open year-round inside this building.
-Having a Georgian Revival design, the Glyndor House is another original structure that's located on the grounds of Wave Hill.
+The first house built where the Glyndor House currently stands, was the Nonesuch House.
+It was built in the 1860’s by New York financier, Oliver Harriman.
+When the property was purchased by George Walbridge Perkins in 1895, he remodeled and enlarged the house and named it Glyndor.
 The Perkins Visitor Center should be the starting point for any tours of Wave Hill.
 You can sign up for guided tours and obtain other important information or resources at this contemporary complex, which also has a gift shop.
 The Perkins Visitor Center is a great place to pick up a detailed map of the botanical gardens.
-From the Kerlin Overlook, you'll enjoy great views of the Wild Garden and Aquatic Garden.
-The Flower Garden and Marco Polo Conservatory are some other notable features of the botanical gardens.
-Additionally, the Ecology Building near the Elliptical Garden offers wonderful opportunities to learn about plants and nature.
+Adjacent to the Aquatic and Wild Gardens is the Kerlin Overlook, from which you’ll enjoy a great, unencumbered view of the Hudson River and Palisades.
+One of the main highlights of the garden is the Pergola, which provides a framed, idyllic, sweeping vista of the Hudson and Palisades.
+Additionally, the Ecology Building near the Elliptical Garden, is where Education programs are held, offering students wonderful opportunities to learn about plants and nature.
 If you're into hiking, just follow the Abrons Woodland Trail that runs through the western part of Wave Hill.
 This scenic trail leads to the Conifer Slope and Woodland Gazebo.

 Visiting Wave HillOverlooking the Hudson River and the Palisades Cliffs of New Jersey, Wave Hill is located in the northwestern corner of the Bronx.
 This historic estate is nested in a serene residential neighbourhood that seems like a world away from the hustle of New York City.
 Running through the heart of the Bronx, the Henry Hudson Parkway offers convenient access to this charming property.
 Interstate 87 is another major highway that cuts through the area.
 If you'd like to use public transportation to reach Wave Hill, take the Metro-North Railroad Hudson Line to the Riverdale station.
 This outdoor train platform is located about a quarter of a mile north of Wave Hill.